OpenVPN/openvpn3-linux/docs/man/openvpn2.1.rst

 DESCRIPTION
 ===========
-The **openvpn2** front-end to OpenVPN 3 Linux attempts to provide a similar command line interface as the classic **OpenVPN 2.x** releases.
+The **openvpn2** command line wrapper to OpenVPN 3 Linux attempts to provide a similar command line interface as the classic **OpenVPN 2.x** releases.
 Since **OpenVPN 3** does not support all the options available in **OpenVPN 2.x**, some options is not available or will be ignored.